Murder of Tristyn Bailey: Sentencing

-On the first day of the sentencing phase, clinical psychologist Dr. Greg Prichard testified that Fucci's behaviour after the murder was "callous" and that he hasn't shown he could be rehabilitated.
+On the first day of the sentencing phase, clinical psychologist Dr. Greg Prichard testified that Fucci's behavior after the murder was "callous" and that he hasn't shown he could be rehabilitated.
 He also pointed to the brutality of the crime: "[Fucci] is not demonstrating he can get better.
-You know, inflicting 114 stab wounds, it takes a long time.
+You know, inflicting 114 wounds, it takes a long time.
+It doesn’t speak to impetuosity to take that long.
 There is thought going on in his head as this is playing out."
 In turn, the defense called Dr. Stephen Bloomfield, who disputed Prichard's testimony, claiming adolescent brains weren't fully developed and that he believed Fucci had expressed remorse for the crime.
 Additionally, Bloomfield claimed there was insufficient evidence that the murder was premeditated.

 During the impact statements of the sentencing phase, which began on March 21, Bailey's family members, friends and members of her cheerleading team gave emotional testimonies.
 Bailey's mother, Stacy, pleaded with Judge Smith during her testimony, saying: "Please do not for one second think [Fucci] could be rehabilitated at any point.
 He is beyond saving."
 She also spoke directly to Fucci, stating: "Aiden Fucci, you have destroyed me, you have destroyed my family."
-One of Tristyn's siblings, Alexis, dropped 114 aqua stone hearts into a glass jar one by one to represent the stab wounds her sister endured.
-The jar stayed there for each family member while they read their statements.
+Bailey's second oldest sister, Alexis, dropped 114 aqua stone hearts into a glass jar one by one to represent the stab wounds her sister endured.
+The jar stayed there for each family member (except Bailey's older sister Sophia, who was not present in the sentencing) while they read their statements.
 Each concluded by adding a white stone to represent something related to Bailey's death.
-Employees at Patriot Oaks Academy (the school that both Fucci and Bailey attended), police officers involved in the case and Fucci's grandmother were also among those who testified.
+Employees at Patriot Oaks Academy (the school that both Fucci and Bailey attended), police officers involved in the case, and Fucci's grandmother were also among those who testified.
 During her testimony, Fucci's grandmother pleaded with the judge to not give him the maximum sentence: "Please don't take him out of our lives forever, I know there is some good in Aiden."